 Mexico wants Vitol to reveal name of Pemex official who received bribes

-MEXICO CITY, June 24 (Reuters) - Mexico wants Dutch energy giant Vitol (VITOLV.UL) to reveal the name of the state oil company official to whom Vitol paid bribes, President Andres Manuel Lopez Obrador said on Thursday.
+MEXICO CITY (Reuters) - Mexico wants Dutch energy giant Vitol to reveal the name of the state oil company official to whom Vitol paid bribes, President Andres Manuel Lopez Obrador said on Thursday.

-Petróleos Mexicanos, known as Pemex, is reviewing its contracts with Vitol in search of better terms after the company admitted to paying bribes in Mexico to win business.
-The Dutch firm has offered Pemex (PEMX.UL) $30 million as compensation for damages.

 “Hopefully they will stop trying to solve the problem without saying who the official was who asked them for money,” López Obrador said in his morning press conference.